-Section 23-510 License Suspension
+Section 23-510.
+License Suspension

-- (a) If, after issuance of a license under this Chapter, the Commission receives reliable information that a key employee or primary management official is not eligible for employment under this Chapter, the Commission shall suspend the license and notify the licensee in writing of the suspension and proposed revocation.
+- (a) If, after issuance of a license under this Chapter, the Commission receives reliable information that a key employee or primary management official is not suitable for a gaming license under this Chapter, the Commission shall suspend the license and notify the licensee in writing of the suspension and proposed revocation.
 Such suspension shall not extend beyond 7 days without a hearing. - (b) The Commission shall notify the licensee of the time and place of the hearing.
-At the hearing, the licensee shall be entitled to the rights specified in Section 23-509.

-(c) After a revocation hearing, the Commission shall determine, based on the evidence presented at the hearing, whether to revoke or reinstate the license.
+At the hearing, the licensee shall be entitled to the rights specified in Section 23-509. - (c) After a revocation hearing, the Commission shall determine, based on the evidence presented at the hearing, whether to revoke or reinstate the license.
 If the licensee continues to meet the standards of Section 23-503, the license shall be reinstated.
 If not, the license shall be revoked.

-Chapter 6: Management contractors
+Chapter 6: Management Contractors

-Section 23-601 Management contracts allowed
+Section 23-601.
+Management Contracts Allowed

-Subject to the approval of the Tribal Commission and the National Indian Gaming Commission, a licensee may enter a management contract for the operation and management of gaming activities.
+Subject to the approval of the Standing Rock Sioux Tribe and the National Indian Gaming Commission, a licensee may enter a management contract for the operation and management of gaming activities.

-Section 23-602 Standard for approval
+Section 23-602.
+Standard for Approval